yvettegahamanyi/MachineLearningPeerGroup17/README.md

 - Understand the core steps of PCA (centering, covariance, eigendecomposition)
 - Apply PCA to a real dataset
 - Visualize the results using screenshots and notebook outputs
+- create a library that performs different actions on two matrices

 ---